Skip to product information

 the author and the work: but ca

 of the day.
-I will read the verses.
+I'm going to read the verses.

 to the friends who are here